 - Durable, good quality, fun design

-- Can easily be cleaned using dishwasher or just plain soap and water
+- Can easily be cleaned using a dishwasher or just plain soap and water

-Lego Duplo My First Cars and Trucks offers a fantastic role playing mood with a driving theme!
-It features 3 wheelbases, crane, assorted vehicle-themed decorated LEGO Duplo bricks, decorated bricks with different windows, drivers and passengers, a traffic light and a water refilling station.
-Comes with Building Cards to spark some ideas of creating the wheelbases either as 3 separate cars or a big tow truck towing another car or a fire truck or a construction truck or an 8-wheeler truck.
+Lego Duplo My First Cars and Trucks offers a fantastic role-playing mood with a driving theme!
+It features 3 wheelbases, crane, assorted vehicle-themed decorated LEGO Duplo bricks, decorated bricks with different windows, drivers and passengers, traffic light and a water refilling station.
+It comes with Building Cards to spark some ideas of creating the wheelbases either as 3 separate cars or a big tow truck towing another car or a fire truck or a construction truck or an 8-wheeler truck.
 Kids’ imaginations are limitless

 - Helps develop toddlers and pre-schoolers’ hand-eye coordination and encourage building and creative role play